linkerd/website/linkerd.io/content/2/upgrade/_index.md

 version, you will need to clean up the old components manually as part of the upgrade.
 Perform the upgrade in the following order:

+1. If Linkerd is installed with [automatic proxy injection](/2/proxy-injection), enabled, then you'll need to start by removing the webhook that was created when it was installed, by running:

+    ```bash
+    kubectl -n linkerd delete \
+      mutatingwebhookconfigurations/linkerd-proxy-injector-webhook-config \
+      --ignore-not-found
+    ```

 1. [Upgrade the CLI](#upgrade-the-cli)

 1. [Upgrade the control plane](#upgrade-the-control-plane)